-We often get asked this question – what is it really like to work in a call centre?
+We often get asked this question – what is it really like working in a contact centre?

-We commissioned three young journalists to investigate.
+We commissioned four young journalists to investigate.
 The findings are surprising.

 Despite the modern sweatshop image, our reporters found a work hard, play hard environment, with rewards, job satisfaction and even love!